UrmatTulek/WebProgramminProject2026/README.md

 -Player with skip, shuffle and repeat playlist buttons (styling for buttons and animation features were taken from https://codepen.io/havardob/pen/MWqMmgb)

--User registration and login with bcrpt password hashing
+-User registration and login with bcrypt password hashing

 -Song search